 KOGA place a lifetime warranty on the frame for the original owner, which is much longer than comparable touring bike manufacturers such as Tout Terrain (five years) and Idworx (six years).

 The WorldTraveller is a thoroughbred touring bike.
 If you’re not planning to travel with heavy loads, this bike might not be for you.

 This frame is considered overbuilt for regular commuting or sporty rides.
-This means that when you ride a WorldTraveller without luggage, you will likely notice the high bike weight (18kg/40lb) and high frame rigidity.
+This means that when you ride a WorldTraveller without luggage, you will likely notice the high bike weight (more than 20kg/44lb depending on configuration) and high frame rigidity.